Chart Color Schemes

 Population growth drivers in Cooran are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the estimated population of the suburb of Cooran is around 1,808.
-This reflects an increase of 52 people since the 2021 Census, which reported a population of 1,756.
-The change is inferred from the resident population of 1,800 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
-This level of population equates to a density ratio of 48 persons per square kilometer.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 72.0% of overall population gains during recent periods.
+As of May 2026, the population of the suburb of Cooran is estimated to be around 1,799.
+This reflects an increase of 43 people since the 2021 Census, which reported a population of 1,756.
+The change is inferred from AreaSearch's estimation of the resident population at 1,794 following examination of ABS's latest ERP data release in June 2025 and validation of four new addresses since the Census date.
+This level of population results in a density ratio of 47 persons per square kilometer.
+The primary driver for this growth was interstate migration, contributing approximately 72% of overall population gains during recent periods.

 Frequently Asked Questions - Population